 In terms of spending, a March 2019 letter from HS2 Ltd Chief Executive Mark Thurston to the House of Lords Economic Affairs Committee stated that £4.3 billion had been spent.
-A report from The Times in February 2019 suggested that around £5.5 billion had been spent on the purchase of land and property, legal fees, staffing, consultants and other overheads.
+This figure was based on HS2 Ltd's 2018 Annual Reports and Accounts.
+A report from The Times in February 2019 suggested that a more recent estimate of spending was around £5.5 billion, which accounted for the purchase of land and property, legal fees, staffing, consultants and other overheads.